Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 How any of this is supposed to rectify the County’s absolutely horrible ‘educational’ metrics is anybody’s guess.

 This nation was built in one room school houses.
-Today’s dysfunctional, bloated public education system simply can’t compete.
-Here’s a test 8th grade students were required to master over 100 years ago, before being permitted to advance to high school.
+Today’s dysfunctional, bloated public education industry simply can’t compete.
+Here’s a test 8th grade students were required to master over 100 years ago before being permitted to advance to high school.
 Few of today’s high school or even college graduates could pass this test.
+Can today’s ‘educators’ pass it?
 Can You?

 Throughout human history, ignorance, serfdom and enslavement have been the norm.
 Education and knowledge were reserved for a privileged few at the top of the food chain.
 Universal public education promised to ameliorate this condition.